markmitu/power-outage-cause-prediction/README.md

 ### Data Cleaning
-During cleaning, empty or columns which were deemed irrelevant to the problem were removed.
+During cleaning, empty columns or columns which were deemed irrelevant to the problem were removed.
 Irrelevant columns include:
 1. **OBS** - Observation number, instead used as an index
 2. **HURRICANE.NAMES** - If the outage was caused by a hurricane, provide its name.
 This was dropped due to the sparsity of data in this column
 3. **DEMAND.LOSS.MW** - Although intending to record the loss of electricity (in MW/hr), according to the dataset's source "in many cases, total demand is reported" instead.
 Coupled with a large proportion of missing values, this column does not contain enough real data to aid in predicting.